Openmp Online Tutorials

 This example is embarrassingly parallel, and depends only on the value of i.
 The OpenMP parallel for flag tells the OpenMP system to split this task among its working threads.
 The threads will each receive a unique and private version of the variable.
 For instance, with two worker threads, one thread might be handed a version of i that runs from 0 to 49999 while the second gets a version running from 50000 to 99999.

-Variant directives edit
+Variant directives

-Variant directives is one of the major features introduced in OpenMP 5.0 specification to facilitate programmers to improve performance portability.
+Variant directives are one of the major features introduced in OpenMP 5.0 specification to facilitate programmers to improve performance portability.
 They enable adaptation of OpenMP pragmas and user code at compile time.
 The specification defines traits to describe active OpenMP constructs, execution devices, and functionality provided by an implementation, context selectors based on the traits and user-defined conditions, and metadirective and declare directive directives for users to program the same code region with variant directives.

 • The metadirective is an executable directive that conditionally resolves to another directive at compile time by selecting from multiple directive variants based on traits that define an OpenMP condition or context.